aredn/documentation/arednGettingStarted/node_admin.rst

 Internal Services
 -----------------

-When you are logged in as *admin* you will see an Internal Services status display.
+When you are logged in as *admin* you will see an Internal Services status display at the top of the center column.
 This shows the state of each of the listed services, which will be described below in more detail.
 The ``Metrics`` status is informational only, and it simply indicates whether this node is being monitored by providing metrics to an external service (such as `Prometheus <https://en.wikipedia.org/wiki/Prometheus_(software)>`_).
 The ``Supernode`` status is informational only and indicates whether this node is configured as a Supernode.

 .. image:: _images/admin-internal-svc-1.png
  :alt: Admin Internal Services Status